isarandi/metrabs/README.md

 ./demo.py
 ```

+(These models predict the 24 joints of the SMPL body model.
+Stay tuned for further models!)

 MeTRAbs, at its core, is based on single-person pose estimation and it is extended to multi-person applications by
 first detecting people and then running the single-person estimation for each of them.
 This so-called top-down multiperson
 strategy is already (quite efficiently) packaged into a standalone model for convenience.
 This multiperson extension